-Chris and Heather Lea had their first child last August, in New York City, in the midst of a pandemic.
+Chris and Heather Lea had their first child in August 2020, in New York City, in the midst of a pandemic.
 Three months later, they learned their baby girl had congenital glaucoma in both eyes.

 “We were so scared,” says Chris.
 “It was a pretty big shock.”